MaxManthey/rss-news-downloader/README.md

 # rss-google-news-downloader

-Saves links from the German Google news RSS feed in JSON format
+Saves links from the German Google news RSS feed as JSON files in new directory.